 Ireland to close off airspace to Russian planes

-On Sunday morning, the Irish Foreign Affairs minister confirmed that Ireland will move to shut off the country’s airspace to Russian planes.
+On Sunday morning, Foreign Affairs Minister Simon Coveney confirmed that Ireland will move to shut off the country’s airspace to Russian planes.

-Ireland will close off its airspace to all Russian aircraft, as the invasion of Ukraine continues.
+Ireland is to close off its airspace to all Russian aircraft, as the invasion of Ukraine continues.

-On Sunday morning, the Irish Foreign Affairs minister confirmed that Ireland will move to shut off the country’s airspace to Russian planes.
+On Sunday morning, Foreign Affairs Minister Simon Coveney confirmed that Ireland will move to shut off the country’s airspace to Russian planes.

 He tweeted: “Shocking Russian attacks on Ukraine overnight.
 Ireland will move to shut off Irish airspace to all Russian aircraft.”